Background blur

 Key Takeaways

-• Awareness of muscle engagement and breath is more important than achieving a perfect shape.
+• Mindful awareness of breath and subtle muscle engagement is more important than achieving a perfect shape.

 📝In-Depth Guide

-Cobra Pose (Bhujangasana): More Than Just an Upper Body Stretch
+Cobra Pose (Bhujangasana): More Than Meets the Eye

 Locust Pose (Salabhasana): The Dance of Opposing Forces